-The Federal Anti-Discrimination Agency recently published a study on the risks of discrimination caused by algorithms.
+The Federal Anti-Discrimination Agency published a study on the risks of discrimination caused by algorithms in November 2019, and have just released the English version.
 The study focuses on algorithms that are used for data processing and semi- or full-automated implementations of decision rules to differentiate between individuals.
 Such differentiations relate to commercial products, services, positions or payments as well as to state decisions and actions that affect individual freedoms or the distribution of services.

 Many examples illustrate that detecting and proving discrimination with algorithms is possible without direct inspection of the algorithm or “opening” the software system.
 Instead, evidence of unequal treatment or discrimination can be provided by collecting and investigating publicly available data on the outcomes of differentiation decisions, which are derived from the interactions and transactions of the services and products investigated.

 Together with requests and information from those affected and the media, such investigations of the outcomes can serve as starting points for the equality bodies’ tasks of advising and supporting persons affected by discrimination, also for the online area and automated decision-making.
 If there is not enough information publicly available on the outcomes of decisions, the access options and rights of equality bodies should be extended so that they can fulfil their mandate to identify and reduce discrimination.